Suvink/docs-choreo-dev/en/pe-docs/docs/references/troubleshoot-choreo.md

       For step-by-step instructions on how to manage users with Choreo's built-in identity provider (IdP), see [Configure a User Store with the Built-In IdP](../api-management/consumer-idps/configure-a-user-store-with-built-in-idp.md).

-      If you have set up OpenID Connect (OIDC) supported identity providers (IdPs) for managed authentication, please navigate to the respective IdP's page to configure the users associated with it.
+      If you have set up OpenID Connect (OIDC) supported identity providers (IdPs) for managed authentication, refer to the respective IdP's documentation on how to configure the users associated with it.

 ## Troubleshoot Tailscale proxy issues